Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Introduction

+The main result in the present work is a complete characterization of the long-term behavior of FCA on finite trees for all $\kappa\ge 3$ as well as giving an explicit bound on the worst-case time-to-synchronization.
+Roughly speaking we prove that FCA on a tree with diameter $d$ synchronizes arbitrary initial configuration within $O(d)$ iterations if the maximum degree of the tree is $<\kappa$, and there exists some non-synchronizing configuration otherwise. \begin{theorem}[Time complexity of synchronization] Suppose $\kappa\in \{3,4,5,6\}$.
+Let $T=(V,E)$ be a finite tree with a maximum degree less than $\kappa$ and shortest-path diameter $d$.
+Then the following hold: \begin{description} \item[(i)] For $\kappa\in \{3,4,5\}$, $N_{T}(\kappa) \le C_{\kappa} (d+1)$, where $C_{3}=9$, $C_{4}=30$, and $C_{5}=24$. \item[(ii)] For $\kappa=6$, $N_{T}(\kappa)\le C_{6} d^{2}$ for some constant $C_{6}>0$. \item[(iii)] For $\kappa\ge 7$, $N_{T}(\kappa)=\infty$. \end{description} \end{theorem}

-In this context, Theorem \ref{mainthm_tree} tells us that there is a critical number of colors ``between'' 6 and 7; with fewer colors, maximum degree $<\kappa$ implies synchronization of arbitrary $\kappa$-coloring, and with more colors, there are non-synchronizing examples on trees with maximum degree $\le \kappa/2+1$.
-This is analogous to the clustering-fixation phase transition of the $\kappa$-color cyclic cellular automaton on $\mathbb{Z}$ (see Fisch \cite{fisch1990one}.)
+An immediate consequence of Theorem \ref{thm:tree_time} is that there is a critical number of colors ``between'' 6 and 7; with fewer colors, maximum degree $<\kappa$ implies synchronization of arbitrary $\kappa$-coloring, and with more colors, there are non-synchronizing examples on trees with maximum degree $\le \kappa/2+1$.
+This is analogous to the clustering-fixation phase transition of the $\kappa$-color cyclic cellular automaton on $\mathbb{Z}$ (see Fisch \cite{fisch1990one}).

-\qquad The most substantial result in the above theorem is the $\kappa=6$ case of part (i).
-To highlight some of the difficulties in the $\kappa=6$ case, we briefly recap our strategy for $\kappa\in \{3,4,5\}$ cases in \cite{lyu2015synchronization}.
-Let $(T,X_{0})$ be a minimal counterexample to Theorem \ref{blinkingtree}.
-Viewing $T$ as a rooted tree, for each $v\in V(T)$, denote by $T_{v}$ the subtree consisting of $v$ an all of its descendants.
-For $\kappa\in \{3,4,5\}$, the minimality enforces very low entropy on possible local dynamics on $T_{v}$, and considering possible fluctuation on $v$ from the complement $T-T_{v}$, we rule out each of such local dynamics and obtain contradiction.
-For $\kappa=3$ and 5, it is enough to take $T_{v}$ to be of depth 1; for $\kappa=4$, it is sufficient to analyze depth 2 subtrees.

-\qquad But `near the criticality' when $\kappa=6$, the entropy of induced dynamics gets substantially high so that local dynamics analysis up to any fixed depth is not enough.
-To overcome this difficulty, we first observe that the induced local dynamics on $T_{v}$ give constraints on the inter-blinking times of the root of $v$, which we denote by $v^{-1}$.
-By combining all possible constraints on $v^{-1}$ from its descendant subtrees, we can then deduce the constraints on the root of $v^{-1}$.
-Proceeding recursively, which involves long and technical analysis, we arrive at the contradiction that the root of entire tree $T$ must have its parent.

-\qquad This paper is organized as follows.
-We summarize some basic facts and lemmas about FCA we have established in \cite{lyu2015synchronization} in Section 2.
-A quick proof of Theorem \ref{mainthm_tree} (ii) is given in Section 3.
-An outline of the Proof of Theorem \ref{blinkingtree} for $\kappa=6$ will be given in in Section 4, together with its proof assuming two key lemmas.
-Section 5 is devoted to a preliminary analysis on induced local dynamics from a minimal conterexample to the $\kappa=6$ assertion.
-In subsequence sections, Section 6 and 7, we prove the two key lemmas and complete the proof of Theorem \ref{blinkingtree} for $\kappa=6$.
+\begin{corollary}[Phase transition of FCA on trees] ${}$ \begin{description} \item[(i)] If $\kappa\in \{3,4,5,6\}$ and $T=(V,E)$ is any finite tree, then every $\kappa$-coloring on $T$ synchronizes if and only if $T$ has maximum degree $<\kappa$. \item[(ii)] If $\kappa\ge 7$, then there exists a finite tree $T=(V,E)$ with maximum degree $\le \kappa/2 + 1$ and a non-synchronizing $\kappa$-coloring on $T$. \end{description} \end{corollary}